ccallawa/alyvix_server_doc/session_management.rst

 arguments to pass to Alyvix Robot.
 The first three settings create the schedulable test case
 configuration:

-* **Name:**  The file name of a test case, which is located in the test case directory.
+* **Test Case Name:**  The file name of a test case, which is located in the test case directory.
 * **Arguments:**  Arguments that can be passed to Alyvix Robot when executing a test case, such as via the CLI, with values separated by commas.
 * **Alias:**  The name of the schedulable test case configuration.
 While this can be any string